 Due to the number of forensic examinations performed through urban coroner’s offices in Southern California, there can be a delay in undertaking and concluding even review such as the one outlined here.
 A backup in cases can cause a coroner’s report in this type of situation to be delayed a matter of days.

-Coroner’s Report with Further Review and Testing
+Coroner’s Report With Further Review and Testing

-If the review of the circumstances surrounding the death, the autopsy, and medical records does not provide a conclusive cause of death, the case is submitted for further testing.
+If the review of the circumstances surrounding the death, the autopsy, and medical records do not provide a conclusive cause of death, the case is submitted for further testing.
 The most common type of additional testing is a drug screen to ascertain if some sort of drug caused the death.

 The report of this supplemental investigation is forwarded to the coroner’s office.
 The coroner’s staff reviews the report.
 Assuming that it does provide data to explain the cause of death, a final report is prepared and issued.

-If you don’t receive a final report within four to six weeks after the case is submitted for further testing, contacting the coroner’s office in your county for an update.
+If you don’t receive a final report within four to six weeks after the case is submitted for further testing, contact the coroner’s office in your county for an update.
 At the start of the forensic examination process, you likely will be provided with the name and contact information of the coroner’s office staff member who primarily will be responsible for your case.
 This will be the individual who will serve as your main contact throughout the process.

 Contact Information for Southern California Coroner’s Offices